“Keep Christ in Christmas!”

 Let me explain…

 I’ll be the first to agree that the deep meaning of the Christmas story has been overrun by plastic reindeer, sappy movies, frozen fruitcakes, cheesy Santas, multi-million dollar buying orgies and more!
 It’s disgusting and sad when taken to its extreme.
 Believe me, I am the first in line for the movement of simplifying and dialing down the consumer-centric Christmas season (along with the rest of life, while we’re at it), but it’s just not worth the effort to get all upset and offended at those who would rather say “Happy Holidays” or Season’s Greetings” than any of the other “Christ”-based salutations.
 It’s not helping the cause.
 In fact, it is likely creating even wider divisions…unnecessary divisions.
-The triumphant message of the messenger angels (also known as the “herald angels” in Wesley’s hymn) — “Peace on earth and good will to all people!” — is easily lost.
+The triumphant message of the messenger angels (Hark!
+The herald angels sing….) — “Peace on earth and good will to all people!” — is easily lost.
 And, unfortunately, it is we who have the most reason to sow peace and goodwill who are sometimes the biggest sowers of discord.

 Ok, I got a little distracted there.
 Let me explain more by sharing 8 reasons NOT to obsess about the ways that people greet us during this season of the year and to stop demanding that we “get our holiday back.”